cosmonaut-ok/pdp3/README.md

 user@host$ make dist [TARGETDIR=/path/to/some/target/directory]
 ```

-Than, you can enter this directory and run pdp3
+Than, you can go to this directory and run pdp3

 #### 5. **RUN**